KeepDocs/KeepDocs.github.io/docs/basics/start.md

 # Getting Started

-You probably have seen Matt's blogpost :
+You probably have seen Matt's blogpost ["A new rewards mechanism - or, How to make 200% APY on your ETH!"](https://blog.keep.network/a-new-rewards-mechanism-deef3412c3e1) , and ask yourself how to start.

 <p align="center">
   <img width="800" src="https://user-images.githubusercontent.com/73607532/103154477-48eaea00-4776-11eb-877b-39e593e76c8d.png">
 </p>

-[A new rewards mechanism -
-or, How to make 200% APY on your ETH!](https://blog.keep.network/a-new-rewards-mechanism-deef3412c3e1) , and ask yourself how to start.

 ## Long story short
 **Since this is a decentralized network of nodes, this means active staking - you would need 3 things :**